-July 2008: Launching the new Clone Wars packaging style, LEGO entered the San Diego Comic-Con exclusive market with a collection of Clone Wars sets that were soft-launched at the start of the year.
+July 2008: Launching the new Clone Wars packaging style, LEGO entered the San Diego Comic-Con exclusive market with a collection of Clone Wars sets that was soft-launched at the start of the year.

 LEGO Reveals Original Sets

-August 2008: Further expanding the scope of the Star Wars theme, LEGO released its first sets (7667 & 7668) under license that was fully designed in house.
+August 2008: Further expanding the scope of the Star Wars theme, LEGO released its first sets (7667 & 7668) under a license that was fully designed in-house.